All Episodes

 What furloughs mean is that people lose a day of work and a day of pay.

-In order to tour the White House, they saved up money via bakes.
+They saved up money via bakes.

 He caused it.

-This is the limbaugh theorem proven.
+This is the Limbaugh Theorem proven.

 The White House tours have been shut down.